 Therefore, while the payment of an advance by a DSP to record companies is justified if the streaming platform then generates the same or even more revenues through subscriptions and ads, the system is inherently flawed if the advance ends up exceeding the annual streaming royalty income.
-When that happens, the label is inevitably left with a lump sum – in this case over Euros20 million – sitting in record company bank accounts, but which cannot be attributed to any specific artists.
+When that happens, the label is inevitably left with a lump sum – in this case over 20 million Euros – sitting in record company bank accounts, but which cannot be attributed to any specific artists.

 One of the three majors, Warner, feeling the heat, was the first to share this breakage with their acts as standard company policy since 2009, even attributing a line to ‟breakage” on their artists’ royalty statements.
 Sony has also agreed to share with its talents proceeds from an upcoming sale of its equity in Spotify.
 Meanwhile, over 700 indie labels have signed up to the Fair Deal Declaration from the Worldwide Independent Network, which pledges to ‟account to artists a good-faith pro-rata share of revenue and other compensation from digital services”, and the French ministry of culture issued a voluntary agreement in October 2015 requesting that music industry stakeholders agree to share with artists all income received from online music services and to guarantee them a minimum wage, in return for the digital use of their recordings.